Fleid/fleid.github.io/_posts/2019-12-02-eh-consumerlag.md

 Now for ```currentSequence```, it is not that easy.
 By design, the Event Hubs service is never aware of the consumer offset.
 As [explained](https://stackoverflow.com/questions/35464192/understanding-check-pointing-in-eventhub) by a member of the product team responsible for Event Hubs:
 > In short - just to be clear, EventHubs Service - is completely unaware that you are checkpointing to Azure Storage.
 EventProcessor library - only helps the job of checkpointing the Offset (and managing lease across multiple instances) using the Azure Storage library

 If we are using the direct API to consume events from the Event Hub, we have to manage the offset - store its value - by ourselves.
-In that case, we will have to handle the consumer lag calculation also, since nobody else has a knowledge of the offset.
+In that case, we will have to handle the consumer lag calculation also, since nobody else has a knowledge of it.
 This is not the recommended approach though.
 The Event Hubs team maintain a companion library to Event Hubs called the ```EventProcessorHost```.
-It's job is to maintain that state - the current customer offset - in its own storage service (most of the time a storage account that we need to provide for it to run).
+Its job is to manage the current customer offset - storing in its own storage service - Most of the time this will be a storage account that we need to provide for it to run.

 ![Simplified view of the event hub processor topology](https://github.com/Fleid/fleid.github.io/blob/master/_posts/201912_eh_consumerlag/eh_simplifiedView.png?raw=true)

-If we follow that approach (again, it's the recommended one), then the only place where we can get the ```currentSequence``` will be at the Event Processor level.
-From there we could then get ```lastEnqueuedSequence```  from an ```EventHubClient```, but the Event Hubs team has actually made that available directly from the ```EventProcessorHost```.
-It's not turned on by default, for slight performance reasons, but it can be enabled via the [EventProcessorOptions](https://docs.microsoft.com/en-us/dotnet/api/microsoft.servicebus.messaging.eventprocessoroptions?view=azure-dotnet) and its ```EnableReceiverRuntimeMetric``` property, passed when registering the processor to the host.
+If we follow that approach (again, it's the recommended one), then the only place where we can get the ```currentSequence``` will be at the Event Processor level (```SimpleEventProcessor``` above).
+There we could get ```lastEnqueuedSequence```  from an ```EventHubClient```, but the Event Hubs team has actually made it available directly from the ```EventProcessorHost```.
+It's not turned on by default, for slight performance reasons, but it can be enabled via the [EventProcessorOptions](https://docs.microsoft.com/en-us/dotnet/api/microsoft.servicebus.messaging.eventprocessoroptions?view=azure-dotnet) and its ```EnableReceiverRuntimeMetric``` property, passed when registering the processor to the host (see above).

 Using [this sample solution](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-dotnet-standard-getstarted-send#receive-events) we can do just that with the following changes.